claudineisbezerra/kuantic-template-app/README.md

     GOOGLE_CLIENT_ID
     GOOGLE_CLIENT_SECRET
     JWT_SECRET
+    PORT (Optional)
     NPM_CONFIG_PRODUCTION (Must be false)
-    PORT (Optional)
     ```

     iv.
-Ensure that you add NPM_CONFIG_PRODUCTION to false to allow installation of dev dependencies for post build to work correctly
+Ensure that you set NPM_CONFIG_PRODUCTION to false to allow installation of dev dependencies for post build to work correctly

 4. Commit any changes and push your code from local repo to your git
 ```bash